grygorek/FreeRTOS_cpp11/README.md

 `gthr_freertos::wait_for_start` method, which waits for a different task.
 Since scheduling is disabled during the lifetime of `stacksize_lock_section`, that waiting will never return.
-Instead, if the `std::thread` object only needs to assigned, we can proceed as follows.
+Instead, if the `std::thread` object only needs to be assigned, we can proceed as follows.

 ```
 t = [&] {